 Day 1

 After we finally finished watching Harry Potter and the Philosopher’s Stone, we left our apartment hotel and walked down to the Iglesia de Santo Domingo.
-We looked around and saw a family tree of Santo Domingo de Guzman painted on the ceiling and gold painteIMG_9562d walls, pillars, and altars.
+We looked around and saw a family tree of Santo Domingo de Guzman painted on the ceiling and gold painted walls, pillars, and altars.
 The newest part of this church was the altar in the chapel from the 1950s.

 Next, we went into one of the many galleries lining the narrow streets.
 There were sculptures and paintings.
 Then we headed down to the Zocolo and went to a restaurant called La Primavera, definitely not the best (the hot chocolate was disgusting and the quesadillas were rubbery).
 I’m excited for wood burning pizzas tonight.